mikf/gallery-dl/README.rst

     $ pip install gallery-dl

-Installing the latest develop-version directly from GitHub can be done via pip as well:
+Installing the latest dev-version directly from GitHub can be done via pip as well:

 .. code:: bash